diegoforrest/taskhive-management-tool/README.md

 ## Database & migrations

 1. Ensure DB is reachable and `.env` DB settings are correct.
-2. Run migrations thru bash or execute directly to the MYSQL workbench
+2. Run migration.sql thru bash or execute directly to the MYSQL workbench

-taskhive-backend/scripts/run_migration.sh
 ---

 ## Incomplete functionality / known issues